 Know When Small Talk is Right and When It’s Not

 For a highly introverted person, there is usually nothing more hellish than small talk.
 Yet, in the workplace, it’s pretty much unavoidable.
 Since you’re likely to be working with many introverted people, people who are busy with their heads down in their work, constantly making small talk with them is just going to annoy them.

 This doesn’t mean you should avoid small talk.
 (It’s kind of necessary to keep things going smoothly and to avoid long, agonizing days of silence).
 What it does mean, however, is that you should limit your amount of chitchat in the office.
 If someone has their headphones in and is busy working, catching up with them about their weekend might seem friendly on your part, but from their point of view, it’s kind of annoying.

 Also, avoid office gossip.
 Getting involved in this kind of small talk is likely to create tension, conflict, and awkwardness in the workplace.

-Call Out the Shitty Behaviour of Other Guys
+Call Out the Shitty Behavior of Other Guys

 There are often measures in place to deal with workplace bullies who mistreat others.
-And reporting this kind of behaviour is, of course, always advised.
+And reporting this kind of behavior is, of course, always advised.